 The campus environment can be exciting and challenging.
 It can also be highly stressful since social and emotional concerns can interfere with effective functioning and academic performance.

 We offer a holistic and collaborative model of care.
 We hope you find SHaW's mental health services to be a friendly, helpful place that provides services to help you be a successful student and a happy and healthy person!

 Mental Health Circle of Care

 Student Health and Wellness' mental health services promotes and fosters the emotional and psychological growth and well-being of all students at UConn by providing a wide range of supportive services.
 Our staff is committed to providing quality care in a safe, confidential, and non-judgmental atmosphere.
 SHaW believes in a strengths-focused, biopsychosocial model of care that honors the fundamental dignity of each person.

 The Circle of Care model allows students to access a variety of individual and group-based services specific to their needs.
 When recommending services, clinicians take into account the type of concerns students present with, their personality and preferences, readiness for change, and research on best practices.
-This personalized approach allows Student Health and Wellness – Mental Health to provide flexible and individualized services to support student mental health and wellbeing.
+This personalized approach allows Student Health and Wellness to provide flexible and individualized services to support student mental health and wellbeing.

 How do I get started?

 What is a screening?

 Generally, the first step for students to get support from Student Health and Wellness for mental health services is called a screening (exceptions include mental health crises and Consultation & Support).
 These appointments are typically held over the phone.
 Screenings are brief assessments with a therapist to help us learn more about why you are seeking support.
 We will ask you questions like, “What’s going on that brings you in?” and “how is your sleep/eating/academics?” as well as questions pertaining to your safety including thoughts about suicide and thoughts of harming others.
 You and the therapist will discuss options for next steps that best address your particular needs.
 Resources and support may include a referral to a workshop, short-term individual or group therapy, discussion of medication services, and/or referrals to other campus or community resources.